yogesh00921/yogesh00921/README.md

 - 👋 Hi, I’m @yogeshkumar
-- 👀 I’m interested in Python and problem Solving
+- 👀 I’m interested in Frontend Development and problem Solving
-- 🌱 I’m currently learning Google Cloud Platform
+- 🌱 I’m currently learning Frontend Development
+- 🌱 I have complete knowledge in HTML5 & CSS and also in Google Cloud Platform
 - 📫 How to reach me www.linkedin.com/in/yogesh-kumar369

 <!---